-The Lutz Branch Library is open for limited service from 10 a.m. to 6 p.m.
-Monday – Saturday.
-Restrooms are unavailable due to plumbing repairs.
+The Lutz Branch Library is open for limited service from 10 a.m. to 6 p.m., Monday – Saturday.
+Restrooms are unavailable due to construction.

 The Lutz Branch Library is located in the heart of this northern Hillsborough County community at the corner of U.S. Highway 41 and Lutz-Lake Fern Road W. The 12,000 square foot branch includes a community room and two small meeting rooms.